 What legal basis we have for processing your personal data

-We will use the personal information we collect for the following purposes:
+To put the use of the six legal basis’ we use for processing personal data in to context we will use the personal data and information we collect for the following purposes:

-- To make a payment to you including a transfer of funds on completion of a transaction on which you have provided services to u
+- To make a payment to you including a transfer of funds on completion of a transaction on which you have provided services to us

-- To make suggestions and recommendation to you about the services we undertake and which may be of interest to you.
+- To make suggestions and recommendations to you about the services we undertake and which may be of interest to you

-- To invite you to any hospitality or networking events we may hold or of which we may be a party and which may be of interest to you.
+- To invite you to any hospitality or networking events (physically and online) we may hold or of which we may be a party and which may be of interest to you

 We must have a lawful reason for processing your personal information.
 Most commonly, we will use your personal information in the following circumstances: